harishramesh98/boomDocs/README.md

 If you find that the file system is not formatted correctly, try running the `mkfs.hfs` command again.

-If the file system is read-only:
+If you lack permissions for the file system:
 1. See that `user` is in the `disk` group
 2. Use `sudo` to copy/move/create files and directories into the file system